smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

     .double 1.12
 {% endhighlight %}

-We can then implement the computation of the floating points values x0 and y0.
+We can then implement the computation of the floating point values `x0` and `y0`.
-Starting with y0, what we need is to convert the column index into a decimal value between 0 and 1.
+Starting with y0, what we need is to convert the column index into a decimal value between *0* and *1*.
 Then, this value can be scaled in order to be lie in the provided bounds ([-1.12, 1.12]).

 #### Computation of x0 and y0